 ovs-multitenant does.
 If you want to maintain the

-ovs-multitenant behavior while using NetworkPolicy in OKD 4.4, follow the steps to configure multitenant isolation using NetworkPolicy.
+ovs-multitenant behavior while using a network policy in OKD 4, follow the steps to configure multitenant isolation using network policy.

 For more information, see About network policy.

-OKD 4 provides a simple deployment mechanism for cluster logging, by using a Cluster Logging custom resource.
-Once deployed, the cluster logging experience is the same as it was in OKD 3.11.
+OKD 4 provides a simple deployment mechanism for OpenShift Logging, by using a Cluster Logging custom resource.

 You cannot transition your aggregate logging data from OKD 3.11 into your new OKD 4 cluster.